spectrophagus/qrc-exfil/README.md

 MIME type: data:image/jpeg;base64
 ```

-The [example](example/) directory contains a JPEG file and the corresponding ZXing output
+The [example](example/) directory contains a sample JPEG file (borrowed from [@bigendiansmalls](https://twitter.com/bigendiansmalls),
+who initially posted [here](https://twitter.com/bigendiansmalls/status/1374783712714485763) looking for stupid data exfiltration
+tricks.
+That file was encoded with the encoder, and the video captured with a cellphone camera (at 1080p30).
+The corresponding ZXing output
-generated from a video file capturing that file being sent by the encoder.
+generated from that video file can also be found in the example directory.

 ```
 $ cd example/